legal herstory pioneers

 -

-In 1974, became the first woman president of the AALS, while dean of the University of Miami School of Law.
+In 1974, became the first woman president of the Association of American Law School ("AALS") while dean of the University of Miami School of Law.

 Biography: Wikipedia, Univ. of Miami